 Without thinking about it, Peter opens the attachment and does as he is asked.
 The next day, Peter tells his boss that everything is settled as far as the payment is concerned.
 His boss asks him what payment he is talking about.
 At that point, Peter quickly returns to his computer and realizes that the email address of the email in question does not match his boss'.

-The cost of such mistakes?
+What's the cost of such mistakes?

 Tips to prevent human error